Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-Explicitly states when to use (order data for downstream processing) and when not to (not for deduplication of non-sorted data, not for randomizing), with alternative tool names.
+Explicitly provides when to use (order data for downstream processing), when not to use (not for deduplication of non-sorted data, not for randomizing), and names alternatives (uniq, shuf).

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.